 Fideres believes that by using centrally defined algorithms to make decisions, Fintech lenders have reopened the door to mass class action Fair Lending claims.
 While these cases remain untested, it is simply a matter of time until both plaintiffs and economists adapt to the new role of tech in finance.

-Paul joined Fideres in 2019 after completing a BSc. in Economic History at the London School of Economics and Political Science.
-His dissertation explored the impact of immigration on US wage growth during the Age of Mass Migration (1860-1920).
-At LSE, Paul was also a Trustee of the Student Union and President of the Music Society, having previously performed with two national choirs in the US.
-At Fideres, Paul’s work primarily focuses on cases of financial antitrust, financial benchmark manipulation, and financial market manipulation litigation, particularly regarding Foreign Exchange and Bond Market manipulation.
+Paul joined Fideres after completing a BSc in Economic History at the London School of Economics and Political Science.
+At LSE, Paul was a Trustee of the Student Union and President of the Music Society, having previously performed with two national choirs in the US.
+At Fideres, Paul leads our discrimination practice, analysing cases of algorithmic and indirect discrimination, in addition to his work in the Competition team, where he is a project manager.
+On the Competition team, Pauls’ work spans financial markets, with his research on bond market manipulation published by the ABA, digital markets, and industrial organisation.